sarikasurampudi/oml/oml-fun-on-adb/oml-notebooks/oml-notebooks.md

 This is the initial binding order of the interpreters.
 You can change the order of the interpreter bindings by clicking and dragging an entry above or below others (turns from white to blue).
 You can also deselect a binding to disable it (turns from blue to white).
 This does not require dragging the enabled interpreters above the disabled ones.

 * **Low** (Default): Provides the least level of resources for in-database operations, typically serial (non-parallel) running of database operations.
 It supports the maximum number of concurrent in-database operations by multiple users.
 The interpreter with low priority is listed at the top of the interpreter list, and hence, is the default.
 * **Medium:** Provides a fixed number of CPUs to run in-database operations in parallel, where possible.
-It supports a limited number of concurrent users, typically 1.25 times the number of CPUs allocated to the Autonomous Database instance.
+It supports a limited number of concurrent users, typically 1.25 times the number of CPUs allocated to the Autonomous AI Database instance.
-* **High:** Provides the highest level of CPUs to run in-database operations in parallel, up to the number of CPUs allocated to the Autonomous Database instance.
+* **High:** Provides the highest level of CPUs to run in-database operations in parallel, up to the number of CPUs allocated to the Autonomous AI Database instance.
 It offers the highest performance but supports the minimum number of concurrent in-database operations, typically 3.

 	> **Note:** The interpreter binding order that is set for a notebook applies to all the paragraphs in that notebook.
 However, you can override the binding of an individual paragraph also.
 This is an advanced topic, and is not covered in this workshop.